Sunday, July 25, 2021

 10. What is the intense ‘fifteen minutes’ mentioned?

-11. What did Sachin’s father do just to make Sachin happy?
+11. What did Sachin’s father do to make him happy?

 14. What did Achrekar advise Sachin?